cerndb/zkpolicy/README.md

    mvn package -DskipTests
    ```

-This commands generates the wanted `.jar` in the `zkPolicy/target/` directory.
+This command generates the `.jar` artifact at the `zkPolicy/target/` directory.

 To test zkpolicy: